superfaceai/cli/README.md

 ## `superface install [PROFILEID]`

-Initializes superface directory if needed, communicates with Superface Store API, stores profiles and compiled files to a local system
+Automatically initializes superface directory in current working directory if needed, communicates with Superface Store API, stores profiles and compiled files to a local system

 ```
 USAGE